glotzerlab/signac-docs/docs/source/aggregation.rst

 .. note::

     In case the number of jobs in the project in this example is odd, there will be one aggregate containing only a single job.
-    In general, the last aggregate from :class:`~flow.aggregator.groupsof` will contain the remaining jobs if the aggregate size does not evenly divide the number of jobs in the project.
+    In general, the last aggregate from :meth:`~flow.aggregator.groupsof` will contain the remaining jobs if the aggregate size does not evenly divide the number of jobs in the project.
     If a remainder is expected and valid, users should make sure that the operation function can be called with the reduced number of arguments (e.g. by using ``*jobs`` or providing default arguments as shown above).

 Sorting jobs for aggregation